L-YeZhu/BoundaryDiffusion/README.md

 ### Updates:

+- (25/09/2023) For your information, we have made several changes to the ablation experiments on the operational space and analysis, the current paper version in ArXiv is not most up-to-date, we will release the camera-ready version shortly, thanks for the patience!

+- (09/2023) We have verified in our following experiments, the **BoundaryDiffusion** method is also applicable to latent diffusion models (StableDiffusion).

 - (09/2023) Our *BoundaryDiffusion* paper accepted to **NeurIPS 2023**!
 Code released, and some ready-to-use boundaries are provided!
 Check *Section 5 Semantic Boundary Search*.